Dariusa-z1/news-qa-ethz1/HKNews/en_internal/2020/09/covid-19-cases-at-ETH.md

 Can you tell us anything about the number of cases that you have processed to date?
 Timmel: Over the entire period, we are aware of 38 ETH members testing positive, and 21 of those since the beginning of September.
 Fortunately, we haven’t yet had any serious cases that have required hospitalisation.
 At least, none that we are aware of.

-Besides contact tracing, what are the most important tasks facing SSHE at present?
-Suter: We are following the development of the pandemic, working with other members of the task force to develop recommendations and regulations that are incorporated into the master plan and submit a report to the ETH task force every two days.
-And, with the active support of other SSHE team members, we answer questions on the coronavirus hotline, which was particularly busy at the beginning of the pandemic.
-We also generate fact sheets and FAQs for the coronavirus web page.

 Timmel: And we are also communicating closely with the relevant contacts in the departments and central bodies, who provide us with valuable input when we draw up regulations.
 At the beginning of the pandemic in particular, there was a great deal of uncertainty that required a lot of support work.
 Advice has become one of our key tasks.
 And then you still have day-to-day business to contend with, although certain tasks have to take a back seat at the moment.

-What would you like to see ETH members doing?
-Suter: Sometimes we wish people would take a look at the information on the coronavirus web page before they contact us.
-It has the answers to a lot of questions.

 Timmel: At the same time, the extensive contact with the various ETH members has been rewarding.
 We also sense a great overall willingness to help among the specialists who support us.
 Take the issue of ventilation in lecture halls, for example – here a number of professors and their teams are supporting us and conducting applied practical research.
 And then there are the members of the federal task force, who we can contact if we have questions.
 And that, as I see it, is the secret of our success at ETH.
 This coordinated thinking is a major reason why we have come through the crisis well.
 But to come back to your question: I would like to see all of us trying to keep the virus in check through protective measures.
 That is only possible when we all work together and take personal responsibility.
 Because we can’t let our guard down; the colder months will present additional challenges, we can be sure of that.